SOL-Space-Operating-Linux/meta-sol/README.md

 ./UnifiedMemoryStreams
 ```

-## meta-ssrl-tx2i
+## meta-sol
-This repository contains the SSRL meta layer with configurations/recipes that are specific to the SSRL build for the TX2/TX2i.
+This repository contains the meta-sol layer with configurations/recipes that are specific to the SOL build for the TX2/TX2i.

 #### TODO
 * Packages/Dependencies:
-  * Have dev version of build that includes OpenSSH
   * nvcc
   * python3 (Add a specific version)
   * remove unneeded packages